petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/catalog-api-basics.md

 | `CatalogResource catalogResource = builder.authentication(...).build();` | Use basic authentication and generate a `CatalogResource` service instance. |
 | `catalogResource.postCatalog(...);`                                      | Call the `catalogResource.postCatalog` method and pass the data to post.    |

-Note that the project includes the `com.liferay.headless.commerce.admin.catalog.client.jar` file as a dependency.
+The project includes the `com.liferay.headless.commerce.admin.catalog.client.jar` file as a dependency.
 You can find client JAR dependency information for all REST applications in the API explorer in your installation at `/o/api` (e.g., <http://localhost:8080/o/api>).

 ```{note}
 The `main` method's comment demonstrates running the class.